Paint Shop Pro

 always available from the Palette drop down menu.

 with different tools and was annoyed that I couldn't locate the

 keyboard shortcut to change brush size.

-I looked at the tips and what do ya know - there it was - "Press Alt and drag to resize
+I looked at the tips for the Brush Tool and there was the answer - "Press Alt and drag to resize

 What a quick and easy way to change brush size!